 Continuous deployment can be thought of as an extension of continuous integration, aiming at minimizing lead time, the time elapsed between development writing one new line of code and this new code being used by live users, in production.

-The main benefits claimed for continuous deployment arise as a result of reducing lead time, with two main effects:
+The main benefits claimed for continuous deployment arises as a result of reducing lead time, with two main effects:

 - earlier return on investment for each feature after it is developed, which reduces the need for large capital investments